Financial Education

 2https://www.nerdwallet.com/article/credit-cards/average-credit-card-debt-household

-Zero Liability Protection covers fraudulent transactions made by others using your Desert Financial debit card.
-For transactions to be covered under this protection, please do not share personal or account information with anyone.
+Zero Liability Policy covers fraudulent transactions made by others using your Desert Financial debit card.
+For transactions to be covered under this policy, please do not share personal or account information with anyone.
 In addition, please report any fraudulent transaction promptly.
 For complete terms and conditions, refer to Statements of Terms, Conditions and Disclosures.

 The material presented here is for educational purposes only and is not intended to be used as financial, investment or legal advice.